 29. Have your child participate in a community play.

 30. Get to know your neighbors and those in your community.
 Have your children help plan a block party, barbecue, potluck, game night, or other fun activity that will bring out those of all ages.

 31. Start a book club in your neighborhood.
 This will allow your child to interact with other children and will teach the skill of group discussion.

 32. Help your child run a summer camp for children in your neighborhood.
 Your child could do a history camp, a cooking camp, etc.

 33. Get rid of the idea that your child should mainly be socializing with kids their age.
 Children learn so much from interacting with people of all ages and even through mentoring and helping younger children.

-34. If your child excels at something (art, music, etc.), allow them to give lessons to other children.
+34. If your child excels at something (art, music, etc.), allow him or her to give lessons to other children.

 35. Start a group that you and your children can attend with others in your community.
 Nature, field trip, or game night groups can be educational and wonderful social activities!